The artist’s renderings below are examples of the checker board boxes in the video:

-The two biggest problems with today’s supply chains are a lack of visibility and wasted space.
-The Cargo Carousel System (CCS) virtually eliminates wasted space throughout the value chain and provides “true” Control Tower visibility.
+We’ve handled reverse logistics and liquidations for Walmart, Costco and other major retailers since the mid-90’s and have realized that the two biggest problems with today’s supply chains are a lack of visibility and underutilized space in both, the warehouse and the trailer.
+The Cargo Carousel System (CCS) virtually eliminates wasted space throughout the value chain and provides true Control Tower visibility.

-The only way to achieve true visibility in the supply chain is to keep the merchandise with the sensors and their readers continuously and between all modes of transport (ship, rail, truck).
+The only way to achieve “true” visibility in the supply chain is to keep the merchandise with the sensors and their readers continuously and between all modes of transport (ship, rail, truck).
 The Cargo Carousel System achieves “Control Tower” visibility by changing value chains to value “networks” in the cloud while keeping all merchandise with their sensors (RFID, GPS, temperature, humidity, light exposure, O2, CO2, ethylene, etc.) and their readers continuously and between all modes of transport.
-With this degree of visibility, combined with one of our modules that is opaque, lockable and sealable, collaborative or pooled distribution can be realized without the need for a neutral, third-party intermediary; that module is no different than a package.
-It can now be handled by any LSP anywhere in the world and we can monitor unauthorized door openings in real-time or unlock a module for anyone with the proper authorization anywhere in the world.
-We can even initiate instant video streaming of perpetrators if desired.
+With this degree of visibility, combined with one of our modules that is opaque, lockable and sealable, collaborative or pooled distribution can be realized; that module now becomes no different than a package.
+It can now be handled by any LSP anywhere in the world and the CCS allows them to monitor all sensors and unauthorized door openings in real-time or unlock a module for anyone with the proper authorization anywhere in the world; we can even initiate instant video streaming of perpetrators if desired.

 Eliminate Aisles in the Warehouse